DataHighway-DHX/documentation/docs/tutorials/tutorials-bounties-create-bounty.md

 ### Bounty Spending Proposal Process <a id="bounty-spending-proposal-process"></a>

+A bounty spending proposal serves to allow delegation of the curation activity associated with a [Treasury Spending Proposal](#treasury-spending-proposal) from Council Members to Curators that are granted agency over a bounty-specific portion of the approved Treasury funds instead.

 ##### Prepare and Publish Bounty Spending Proposal

 * Curators prepare the bounty spending proposal using [Template Bounty Spending Proposal Work](#template-bounty-spending-proposal-work), which uses the bouny spending proposal checklist template to ensure all information necessary for Council to make an informed decision is provided https://docs.google.com/document/d/1-IBz_owspV5OcvezWXpksWDQReWowschD0TFuaVKKcU/edit?usp=sharing